 Covid-19's impact on daily life appears to have eased in recent months, at least in well-vaccinated Europe and the US.
-However, as the ongoing Covid crisis in China clearly illustrates, it is still too soon to discount future Covid challenges.
+However, as the ongoing Covid crisis in China clearly illustrates, it is still too soon "I am proud to state that Skuld stands strong in its 125th year, and robust and ready for the future."

+to discount future Covid challenges.
 Great uncertainty lingers world-wide.
 Meanwhile, financial and economic fallout from the pandemic - which appears to include a general return to inflation and tighter national monetary policies - continues to muddy the horizon.